 Brainwashing through your eyes, natural colors versus artificial ones

 Perhaps you think this is a strange title?
-Yes and no. When writing a post for my website, I follow a certain system.
-I come across information, be it online, TV, or reading something in the newspaper.
-When it kind of clicks with me, I start thinking, throwing ideas around in my head and then slowly but surely, I visualize the outlay of my posts.
+Yes and no. When writing a post on my website, I follow a certain system.
+I come across information, be it online, on TV, or reading something in the newspaper.
+When it kind of clicks with me, I think, throwing ideas around in my head, and then slowly but surely, I visualize the outlay of my posts.

-This post was triggered by a newspaper article, so let me explain and I hope you can follow my line of thought.
+A newspaper article triggered this post, so let me explain and I hope you can follow my line of thought.